uz1pk/tech-notes/networking/VPNs.md

 # What is a VPN (Virtual Private Network)

+TODO(uzaheer): The key to understanding VPNs is understanding how data changes going up and down the OSI model and at what points.
+Understanding L3 <> L2 interaction is extremely important.
+Alongside TUN/TAP linux network interfaces

 Before going into what is a VPN is lets talk about what it aims to address.
 - In cases where data isn't encrypted (HTTP), VPNs encrypt the data locally on your machine, tunnel the traffic to some VPN server, decrypt it and send it to the destination.
 This prevents local network sniffers and ISPs from logging/seeing your data.
 	- Caveat here is if the host machine itself has malware, they data could be read prior to even leaving the machine.
 Alongside this from the VPN server to the destination server the data is unencrypted